nkhorman/spamilter/docs/man/spamilter.conf.md

 - Default - `7892`

 ### HeaderReceivedChk
+Check that all Received header's ip address are not on an RBL.
 - Type - Boolean
 - Default - `False`

 ### HeaderReplyToChk
+Check the ReplyTo Address header, like the Envelope Sender Address (Smtp Sender Check), to validate that the address will accept a reply from the recipient.
 - Type - Boolean
 - Default - `True`